Philip Glass spent much of his career being described by a word he never liked.

 The Philip Glass Ensemble mattered because the music needed a new kind of body.
 Glass's own note on How Now is unusually clear about this.
 He says the early ensemble pieces were both compositions and training devices, meant to develop the performance technique required by a genuinely new musical language.

 That tells you something important.
-Glass was not simply writing notes on paper and waiting for tradition to absorb them.
-He was constructing a practice.
+Glass was writing notes on paper while constructing a practice around them.
 The keyboards, winds, amplification, stamina, and concentration were part of the invention.

 Once that engine existed, the major works followed.
 Music in 12 Parts.
 Einstein on the Beach.
 Later the operas Satyagraha and Akhnaten.
 Then the film scores, symphonies, quartets, concertos, dance collaborations, and an enormous afterlife in popular culture.